en

 SYNERGY BUBBLES

-Concept and information on calls for proposals
+Concept and information on call(s) for proposals

-Links, videos and announcements from past events
+Highlights, videos and reports from past years

 News from the TRA